ADHD / ADD: How We Diagnose and Treat It

-Adderall or Ritalin themselves may come in long-acting formulations such as Ritalin SR (slow release), Ritalin LA (long-acting,) and Adderall XR (extended release).
-Daytrana is a Ritalin (methylphenidate)-like formulation which is delivered in the form of a skin patch.
+Adderall or Ritalin themselves may come in long-acting formulations such as Ritalin SR (slow release), Ritalin LA (long-acting), and Adderall XR (extended release).
+Daytrana is a Ritalin (methylphenidate)-like formulation that is delivered in the form of a skin patch.

 The newest “kid on the bock” or some say the “sexy” new medication is Jornay.
 Jornay is a methylphenidate or Ritalin-like formulation designed to be taken into the system further down than is usual.
 So it is designed to be absorbed in the colon or large intestine/bowel rather than “the usual” for most medications, in the stomach/small intestine site.
 The result is a 12-hour delay so you take it at night if you want to wake up with it in your system the next morning!

-In fact, it is not uncommon to utilize both short and long-acting stimulants in combination in order that there is enough medication in the system to improve attention but not so much that side-effects supervene.
+In fact, it is not uncommon to utilize both short and long-acting stimulants in combination in order to ensure that there is enough medication in the system to improve attention but not so much that side effects supervene.
 The most common side effects of stimulants are lack of appetite and insomnia, aside from potential drug abuse or addiction.